 ORG1-DISTRIBUTIONadministrators have no such rights.

-KeyStorefor Private Key: This folder is defined for the local MSP of a peer or orderer node (or in an client’s local MSP), and contains the node’s signing key.
-This key matches cryptographically the node’s identity included in Node Identity folder and is used to sign data — for example to sign a transaction proposal response, as part of the endorsement phase.
+keystore: (private Key) This folder is defined for the local MSP of a peer or orderer node (or in a client’s local MSP), and contains the node’s private key.
+This key is used to sign data — for example to sign a transaction proposal response, as part of the endorsement phase.

 This folder is mandatory for local MSPs, and must contain exactly one private key.
 Obviously, access to this folder must be limited only to the identities of users who have administrative responsibility on the peer.

-Configuration of a channel MSPs does not include this folder, as channel MSPs solely aim to offer identity validation functionalities and not signing abilities.
+Configuration of a channel MSP does not include this folder, as channel MSPs solely aim to offer identity validation functionalities and not signing abilities.

-TLS Root CA: This folder contains a list of self-signed X.509 certificates of the Root CAs trusted by this organization for TLS communications.
+tlscacerts: This folder contains a list of self-signed X.509 certificates of the Root CAs trusted by this organization for secure communications between nodes using TLS.
 An example of a TLS communication would be when a peer needs to connect to an orderer so that it can receive ledger updates.

 MSP TLS information relates to the nodes inside the network — the peers and the orderers, in other words, rather than the applications and administrations that consume the network.

-TLS Intermediate CA: This folder contains a list intermediate CA certificates CAs trusted by the organization represented by this MSP for TLS communications.
+tlsintermediatecacerts: This folder contains a list intermediate CA certificates CAs trusted by the organization represented by this MSP for secure communications between nodes using TLS.
 This folder is specifically useful when commercial CAs are used for TLS certificates of an organization.
 Similar to membership intermediate CAs, specifying intermediate TLS CAs is optional.

-If you’ve read this doc as well as our doc on Identity), you should have a pretty good grasp of how identities and membership work in Hyperledger Fabric.
+If you’ve read this doc as well as our doc on Identity, you should now have a pretty good grasp of how identities and MSPs work in Hyperledger Fabric.
 You’ve seen how a PKI and MSPs are used to identify the actors collaborating in a blockchain network.
 You’ve learned how certificates, public/private keys, and roots of trust work, in addition to how MSPs are physically and logically structured.